thermeon/project-guidelines/README.md

     _Why:_
     >When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recognizable name such as `config` makes sense.
 Just remember not to make different config files for different environments.
 It doesn't scale cleanly, as more deploys of the app are created, new environment names are necessary.
     Values to be used in config files should be provided by environment variables. [read more...](https://medium.com/@fedorHK/no-config-b3f1171eecd5)

-* Put your scripts in a `./scripts` folder.
-This includes `bash` and `node` scripts.

-    _Why:_
-    >It's very likely you may end up with more than one script, production build, development build, database feeders, database synchronization and so on.

 * Place your build output in a `./build` folder.
 Add `build/` to `.gitignore`.

     _Why:_
     >Name it what you like, `dist` is also cool.
 But make sure that keep it consistent with your team.
 What gets in there is most likely generated  (bundled, compiled, transpiled) or moved there.
 What you can generate, your teammates should be able to generate too, so there is no point committing them into your remote repository.
 Unless you specifically want to.

-* Use `PascalCase' 'camelCase` for filenames and directory names.
-Use  `PascalCase`  only for Components.

-* `CheckBox/index.js` should have the `CheckBox` component, as could `CheckBox.js`, but **not** `CheckBox/CheckBox.js` or `checkbox/CheckBox.js` which are redundant.

-* Ideally the directory name should match the name of the default export of `index.js`.

-    _Why:_
-    > Then you can expect what component or module you will receive by simply just importing its parent folder.

 <a name="code-style"></a>
 ## 7. Code style

 ![Code style](/images/code-style.png)

-* Use stage-2 and higher JavaScript (modern) syntax for new projects.
-For old project stay consistent with existing syntax unless you intend to modernise the project.

-    _Why:_
-    > This is all up to you.
-We use transpilers to use advantages of new syntax. stage-2 is more likely to eventually become part of the spec with only minor revisions.

 * Include code style check in your build process.

     _Why:_
     > Breaking your build is one way of enforcing code style to your code.
 It prevents you from taking it less seriously.
 Do it for both client and server-side code. [read more...](https://www.robinwieruch.de/react-eslint-webpack-babel/)

-* Use [ESLint - Pluggable JavaScript linter](http://eslint.org/) to enforce code style.

-    _Why:_
-    > We simply prefer `eslint`, you don't have to.
-It has more rules supported, the ability to configure the rules, and ability to add custom rules.

-* We use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
-Use the javascript style guide required by the project or your team.

-* We use [Flow type style check rules for ESLint.](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).

-    _Why:_
-    > Flow introduces few syntaxes that also need to follow certain code style and be checked.

-* Use `.eslintignore` to exclude file or folders from code style check.

-    _Why:_
-    > You don't have to pollute your code with `eslint-disable` comments whenever you need to exclude a couple of files from style checking.

-* Remove any of your `eslint` disable comments before making a Pull Request.

-    _Why:_
-    > It's normal to disable style check while working on a code block to focus more on the logic.
-Just remember to remove those `eslint-disable` comments and follow the rules.

 * Depending on the size of the task use  `//TODO:` comments or open a ticket.